omidfarhang/omid.dev/content/posts/2010-02-04-utorrent-2-0-stable-version-released.en.md

 Release Notes:

   * Added UDP tracker support!
   * uTP has been improved significantly 1.8.5, with many bugs fixed and performance improvements.
-It can be found in the preferences as &#8220;Enable bandwidth management&#8221; (but don’t worry, you can still control caps!).
+It can be found in the preferences as “Enable bandwidth management” (but don’t worry, you can still control caps!).
   * The setup dialog has been overhauled to make it much easier to use and with a built-in speed test.
 More presets were added and it automatically scales settings for high-upload connections.
   * A new transfer cap feature has been added to track bandwidth usage, along with graphs to show your usage.